cosmos72/hyperluminal-mem/README.md

 - `(MALLOC-WORDS n-words)` is a function, it allocates raw memory and returns a raw pointer to it just like `malloc`.
-   It is usually more handy than `malloc` since almost all Hyperluminal-DB functions count and expect memory length in words, not in bytes.
+   It is usually more handy than `malloc` since almost all Hyperluminal-MEM functions count and expect memory length in words, not in bytes.

    Definition: